The Comedy about Spies: Act 2

 The chase spills through the streets of London and eventually to the docks along the Thames, where Rosemary meets with Sergei and Elena.
 Bernard steals the case, but Rosemary convinces him to hand it back, upon which she gives it to the Russians.
 Lance and Janet arrive, where the former attempts to shoot Sergei, but Elena jumps in front.
 However, just as they seem to best the KGB duo, Janet reveals herself to be a double agent, who had been sabotaging Lance's career as a spy, and shoots him in the side.
 Sergei and the wounded Elena escape with the case on a submarine.
 Mr Tipton arrives, and is revealed to be Marco, who recorded Janet's confession.
 Rosemary admits to being a triple agent, who only pretended to steal the plans to force a CIA mole - Janet - to reveal themself.
 Marco then betrays Rosemary and is revealed to be working with Janet, who attempts to shoot Rosemary.
 However, Bernard had removed the bullets in her gun, allowing Rosemary to disarm and kill Marco.
 Lance shoots Janet to save them, and sadly walks away.
 Rosemary states she does love Bernard, but fears they cannot be together due to her work.
 She decides to resign so they can get married, but Bernard, having enjoyed himself, encourages her to do both.
 Rosemary then reveals the briefcase actually contains explosives set to go off at midnight.

 In the submarine, Sergei and Elena decide to throw the plans for Project Midnight into the river so that neither side can use it.
 However, when they open the briefcase, they instead find Douglas Woodbead's belongings, as Rosemary accidentally switched their cases earlier.
 Douglas can then be heard finally arriving at the audition for James Bond before his briefcase explodes.

 Productions

-London (2025–present)
+London (2025)

 The play premiered at the Noël Coward Theatre in London in 2025.
 The direction is by Matt DiCarlo.
 The cast included Henry Shields as Bernard Wright, Dave Hearn as Lance Buchanan, Henry Lewis as Douglas Woodbead, Charlie Russell as Elena Popov, Greg Tannahill as Albert Tipton, and Nancy Zamit as Janet Buchanan.
 Sets are designed by David Farley, and Costumes are designed by Deborah Andrews.

+London (2026)

+On 8 March 2026, it was announced that the play will be revived in the West End at the Adelphi Theatre in London in August 2026.